alienarena/alienarena/docs/README.txt

 (Windows)

-Installation has been made very simple.
-After downloading, simply click on the .exe file and the installation will begin.
-Follow the instructions of the program.
-If you are running Windows, you should have administrative privileges.
-If not, you may get some errors when the program tries to write the uninstall information to the registry.
-If so, simply click "ignore", and the installation will continue without problem.

-Once finished, you can click on the Alien Arena icon that has been placed on your desktop.
+Installation is very easy with the Alien Arena Installer.
+Download and run the setup.exe.
+Windows Defender might block the installation, if that happens, then click on "More info" and then on "Run anyway" to continue the installation.
+This click-once installer will automatically check for future updates to the installer.
+Click the Alien Arena icon on the desktop to run the installer.
+Click the Install button to install Alien Arena.
+After installing, you can press Launch to play or click the Update button to install the latest updates.

 (Linux)

+This is depending on the Linux distribution.
+Fedora, Debian and Ubuntu already have it in the package repository.
+For other distributions, installing from Flathub is probably the easiest option.
-See the README and INSTALL documentation files.
+See also the README and INSTALL documentation files.

 * BASIC COMMANDS